-VI.
+VII.
 CONCLUSIONS

 In this paper, we have considered pipelining the packet scheduling in the OpCut switch.
-The key feature of the Op-Cut switch is that it allows packets to cut-through the switch whenever possible, such that packets experience minimum delay.
+The key feature of the OpCut switch is that it allows packets to cut-through the switch whenever possible, such that packets experience minimum delay.
 Packets that cannot cut-through are received by receivers and stored in the electronic buffer, and can be sent to the output ports by the transmitters.
-We have provided a mechanism to pipeline the packet scheduling in the OpCut switch by employing k sub-schedulers.
+We have presented a basic packet scheduler for the OpCut switch that is simple to implement and achieves satisfactory performance.
+We then proposed a mechanism to pipeline packet scheduling in the OpCut switch by employing k sub-schedulers.
 The i{th} sub-scheduler handles the scheduling of the i{th} oldest flows of the output ports.
 We have respectively discussed the implementation details for k = 2 and an arbitrary k.
 For the case of k = 2, we have shown that our mechanism eliminates the duplicate scheduling problem.
-With an arbitrary k, duplicate scheduling can no longer be eliminated, but we have proposed approaches to reducing it.
+With arbitrary k, duplicate scheduling can no longer be eliminated, but we have proposed approaches to reducing it.
 We have further proposed an adaptive pipelining scheme to minimize the extra delay introduced by pipelining.
-Our simulation results illustrated that the pipelining mechanism effectively reduces scheduler complexity while maintaining good system performance.
+Our simulation results show that the OpCut switch with the proposed scheduling algorithms achieve close performance to the ideal output-queued (OQ) switch in terms of packet latency, and that the pipelined mechanism is effective in reducing scheduler complexity and further improving switch throughput.